littlerobots/squadleader/README.md

 * Add a new rules file under `src/main/rules` and include _all_ ProGuard configuration needed for the library, even if some of that is already in other rules files.
 The ProGuard rules should be as specific as possible!
 * Add the new rule file in `build.gradle` to the existing set of rules.
-* If possible, extend the `verification` project so that you can verify that your rule works.
+* If possible, extend the `verification` project so that you can verify that your rule works, by looking at the ProGuard mapping.txt (Suggestions on automating this are very welcome).
 * Send a pull request with your changes, describing what it should do.

 It's also OK to create an issue if the above is too challenging.